 Mobile Engagement

 A dedicated loyalty app (featuring a digital loyalty pass) can act as an engagement hub, drastically increasing the number of touchpoints you have.
-For one, the app alerts members about the latest deals, offers and news regarding the loyalty program.
-The app also can be used to manage services, local partner companies, redeem rewards, fill in quizzes and receive weather reports.
+For one, the app alerts members about the latest deals, offers, and news regarding the loyalty program.
+The app can also be used to manage services, local partner companies, redeem rewards, fill in quizzes, and receive weather reports.
 Besides the loyalty app, consider implementing a Mobile Wallet, which stores the digital loyalty card, alongside event tickets and reward passes.

 8 Inspiring Automotive Loyalty Programs & Dealership Reward Programs

-1. Enterprise: Enterprise Plus
+1. Enterprise: Enterprise Plus Membership Program

 Founded in 1957, Enterprise is a rent-a-car service that’s available in over 8,000 locations worldwide.
 The company operates a customer-centric loyalty program that combines earn & burn mechanisms with a tiered system.

-- Spending $1 equals 1 point, which can be used to lower the price of future car rentals (or get a free ride altogether)
+- Spending $1 equals 1 point, which can be used to lower the price of future car rentals (or get a free ride altogether).

-- Points expire every 3rd year, which can be extended with a single eligible rental
+- Points expire every 3rd year, which can be extended with a single eligible rental.

-- There are four tiers total, which require either a set number of rentals or an overall rental period
+- There are four tiers total, which require either a set number of rentals or an overall rental period.

-- Tiered benefits include higher point conversion rates and free car updates
+- Tiered benefits include higher point conversion rates and free car updates.

 Why it works: